Skip to Main Content

 ONLINE MATERIALS: Most of the Medical Center Library's journal collections are available online and should be accessible via the Library's website.

-PRINT MATERIALS: Materials that are only available via print or other institution's libraries can be requested through the Medical Center Library interlibrary loan system (fees apply only to those things we have to get from other libraries; we can scan and email you articles from our print collections for free).
-As book delivery could be problematic, please contact Megan von Isenburg for guidance.
+PRINT MATERIALS: Materials that are only available via print or other institution's libraries can be requested through the Medical Center Library interlibrary loan system.
+As book delivery could be problematic, please contact Beth Blackwood for guidance.

-RESEARCH HELP: For assistance using resources or searching the literature, please contact Megan von Isenburg.
+RESEARCH HELP: For assistance using resources or searching the literature, please contact Beth Blackwood.
 Help can be given through email, IM, phone or Skype (user name vonis001).
-Online videos and tipsheets on using library resources are also available.
+Online videos and tutorials on using library resources through our Training & Consulting.

 Duke University Users: Many of the Duke University Libraries journal collections are available online and should be accessible via the Duke University Libraries website.
 Materials only available in print can be requested through the Perkins Library interlibrary loan system.